bryan3559/CSS-Practice/README.md

 Introduction:

-This index.html file was created to practice CSS structuring.
+This index.html file was created to practice CSS.
 The file contains the following CSS concepts:

 Concepts: